NicDoingData/ScottishHospitalOpsCancellations/README.md

 A blog post summarising the main results is also available and can be found [here].

 ## Project Interactions
-The code contained within the Notebook takes less than a minute to run and can be run start to finish without concern.
+Most of the code contained within the Notebook takes less than a minute to run and can be run start to finish without concern.
+Attention: towards the bottom of the notebook there are multiple cells which are looping through models to find optimal combinations.
+These are very computationally expensive and can take multiple minutes to run.
 Explainations, Commentary and conclusions  are provided throughout the notebook.

 ## License, Acknowledgements, and Authors
 No other authors other than myself worked on this project.
 The data used for this project are collected and distributed by Public Health Scotland freely available [here](https://www.opendata.nhs.scot/dataset/cancelled-planned-operations/resource/bcc860a4-49f4-4232-a76b-f559cf6eb885) and [here](https://www.opendata.nhs.scot/en_GB/dataset/hospital-codes).
 As noted in the Notebook, Public Health Scotland already conducted some [analysis](https://publichealthscotland.scot/publications/cancelled-planned-operations/cancelled-planned-operations-month-ending-31-may-2022/) which is referred to in this project, but other than the linked summary, no other analyses was consulted before conducting my own.